Daftscientist/MailBuddy/README.md

-Sure, here is a friendly GitHub README with emojis included for your Emailer library project:

----

 # 📧 Emailer Library

 Welcome to the **Emailer Library**!
 This is a Python utility designed to make sending formatted emails a breeze!
 With support for both plain text and HTML email bodies, dynamic content injection, and easy SMTP server configuration, Emailer takes the hassle out of email composition. 🎉